-For a fact, customers do want to know more about the process of USPS in transit to next facility and what is going on exactly with their purchase — are there any problems, in transit arriving late, information errors like no access to delivery location and even more.
+It is true customers do want to know more about the process of USPS in transit to next facility and what is going on exactly with their purchase — are there any problems, in transit arriving late, information errors like no access to delivery location. etc.

 We will answer what does transit means, give additional steps to follow while the item is currently in transit to the destination, and be prepared for various situations.

 The United States postal service (USPS) is more advanced than ever and offers multiple options to track the package while the item is currently in transit to the destination.

 So, as we have mentioned the term “tracking” several times, what does it mean?
 The answer is simple and plain — the USPS gives all customers the chance to follow the purchase and have an eye on all updates while the package is being transferred to the post office, for example.